umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/index.md

 ## REST API Standard

-The Umbraco Headless APIs are based on the [HAL Standard](https://weierophinney.github.io/hal/hal/).
+The Umbraco Heartcore APIs are based on the [HAL Standard](https://weierophinney.github.io/hal/hal/).

 ### System level properties

-The properties in the Umbraco Headless API, which starts with an underscore, are **system level properties**.
+The properties in the Umbraco Heartcore API, which starts with an underscore, are **system level properties**.
 That means that they are standard Umbraco properties, which cannot be changed via the API.
 This includes properties like `_id`, `_url`, `_createDate`, `_updateDate`, `_creatorName`, `_writerName`, `_level` and `_hasChildren`.
 These are all defined by Umbraco when Content is created or updated.

-The properties `_links` and `_embedded` are both part of the HAL specification and are implemented in the Umbraco Headless API accordingly.
+The properties `_links` and `_embedded` are both part of the HAL specification and are implemented in the Umbraco Heartcore API accordingly.

 ### API Browser